False Claims Act Whistleblower Retaliation Lawyers

 - Does the False Claims Act protect a whistleblower who refuses to violate the Act?

-Resources About False Claims Act and NDAA Whistleblower Protection
+Resources About False Claims Act Anti-Retaliation/Whistleblower Protection Provision

 We have also written extensively about whistleblower protections for employees of government contractors and grantees, including the following articles and blog posts: